|How to Store

 Our Air Flown Fresh Horse Mackerel / Aji is flown in upon request.
 This is to ensure that you get the freshest quality.

-Order by Sunday for delivery on Tuesday or Wednesday in the following week or,
+Order by the end of Thursday for delivery on Tuesday in the following week or,

 We do not deliver on Public Holiday.